What is Identity Theft?

 How will I know if any of my personal information has been used by someone else?

-Do I have to pay for the credit report?
+Do I have to pay for the fraud alert?

 The Fraud Alert requests creditors to contact you before opening any new accounts or making any changes to your existing accounts.
-As soon as the credit bureau confirms your fraud alert, the other two credit bureaus will be automatically notified to place fraud alerts, and all three credit reports will be sent to you free of charge.
+As soon as the credit bureau confirms your fraud alert, the other two credit bureaus will be automatically notified to place fraud alerts.

 What is a Fraud Alert?